s3688540/My-website/README.md

 This position requires several technical experience.You should have the experience of java development including Maven.You should have the experience of cloud service, AWS or Azure is better.You should have the ability of continuous delivery using Jenkins2.You should have the experience of Microservices, RESTful using JSON, AWS and Lambda.You should be familiar with Atlassian Software Development Suite (eg Bitbucket, JIRA, Confluence, Bamboo).And being familiar with Automation(eg Container Orchestration with either Kubernetes or Docker Swarm) would be an advantage to get this position.No academic diplomas required.

-I have basic knowledge of java with no experience of developing.And I lack of the skills and other experience required in this position.
+I have basic knowledge of java with no experience of developing, limited understanding and knowledge of cloud services.And I lack of the skills and other working experience required in this position.

-The plan is to graduate from university first.As a large part of knowledge will not be taught in college, I should keep learning new skills and technologies.Finding suitable jobs of developing in java to accumulate experience until being ready for this position.
+The plan is to graduate from university first.As a large part of knowledge will not be taught in college, I will learn new skills and technologies in my spare time when in college.After graduation, I plan to find suitable jobs of developing in java to accumulate experience until being ready for this position.And I will keep focusing on the relevant skills and technologies.This may take me at least 5 years to be competitive in this position.

 Below is the link of the job ad: https://www.seek.com.au/job/38576816?type=standard&searchrequesttoken=e224b17f-eb12-47a1-990f-805ede752db1 - automatic!